 we could just as well use

-f x and vice versa, and the behaviour will stay the same.
+f x and vice versa, and the meaning of the code will stay the same.

 Enforcing referential transparency in a programming language means that: